ArtemiePirnau/nextjs-auth/README.md

 ## Authentication with Nextjs (NextAuth)

-I made an application where you can only register with your Github account using NextAuth
+I made an application where you can only register with your Github account using NextAuth, and it shows your profile icon and your name

 I didn't add any design, and it's not adaptive, I focused more on Nextjs